sajfb/sajfb/README.md

 - Read my [award news](https://mountsinaiexposomics.org/dr-sadjad-fakouri-baygi-wins-the-mark-p-styczynski-early-career-award-in-computational-metabolomics-from-metabolomics-association-of-north-america-mana/) from the Metabolomics Association of North America (MANA).
 - View my presentation details [here](https://metabolomicscentre.ca/metabonews-november-issue-mana-conference-presenters).

 I've developed multiple computational pipelines for untargeted mass spectrometry data processing across domains such as metabolomics, lipidomics, exposomics, and environmental studies.
 My development philosophy emphasizes maximal automation, high precision, multi-platform compatibility, and user-friendly interfaces to minimize extensive lab-based experiments.
-I’m also driven to advance next-generation AI for chemistry and biological applications.
+I also led the development of an AI-powered simulation platform at Aropha, enabling cloud-based bioreactor modeling and predictive analytics as the core of their [digital twin system](https://www.aropha.com/resources/blog/biodegradation-studio-ai-platform-launch/).
+My broader goal is to advance next-generation AI for chemistry and life science applications.

 ## Completed Projects